• Skip to primary navigation

 A partly formed filo spiral.

-1. Keep the filo sheets in their wrapping until you are ready to use them.
+• Filo sheets cracking because they have dried out - keep the filo sheets wrapped until you are ready to use them.

 Tips for working with filo pastry